OpenInternet/USABLE-website/_posts/2015-10-09-announcing-usable.md

 ### PHASE I

 USABLE starts by working with communities around the world with concerns about privacy and digital security because of who they are or what they do.
-USABLE is working with local partners on a needs assessment (based off of <a href="http://internetfreedom.secondmuse.com/needfinding/" target="_blank">Second Muses' framework</a>), and then will design a digital security training based on those needs.
+USABLE is working with local partners on a needs assessment, and then will design a digital security training based on those needs.

 This will not be a "normal" training (if indeed those even exist), as we will match-make the needs of the community with a digital security tool that addresses the security needs, and work with interested developers to send them to the training.
 In addition, a usability expert (we're working with ThoughtWorks, frog, and some design schools) will also attend and co-facilitate, leading some "blue sky" design work, and helping the community craft a user persona to represent their capabilities, constraints, and desires to others.